Natural fats are not only helpful for losing weight but essential for sustainable fat loss and maintaining good health.

 Improve Fat Digestion

-Give your digestion support by mixing 4 oz of water with 1 TB raw apple cider vinegar and 1 serving of digestive bitters.
+Support digestion by mixing 4 oz of water with 1 TB raw apple cider vinegar and 1 serving of digestive bitters.
 Drink before meals to stimulate HCL and bile production.
-For additional support, include more fermented foods, such as kombucha, kraut, kvass, and kimchi.
+Also, include more fermented foods, such as kombucha, kraut, kvass, and kimchi.

 Coconut is the best fat to start with as it doesn’t require bile salts for digestion.
 Thus, if you’ve had your gallbladder removed, coconut fat products, such as coconut oil and coconut milk are an ideal fat source.